Azure/azure-iot-sdk-c/doc/devbox_setup.md

 export DYLD_LIBRARY_PATH="/usr/local/Cellar/curl/7.58.0/lib:$DYLD_LIBRARY_PATH"
 ```

-Note: Any samples you built will not work until you configure them with a valid IoT Hub device connection string.
-For more information, see the [samples section](#samplecode) below.

 Next you can either build the C SDK with CMake directly, or you can use CMake to generate an XCode project.

 #### Building the C SDK with CMake directly